A young researcher's guide to a systematic review

 What is the best approach to conducting a systematic review?

 The essence of a systematic review lies in being systematic.
 A systematic review involves detailed scrutiny and analysis of a huge mass of literature.
-To ensure that your work is efficient and effective, you should follow a clear process.
-The NIH recommends the following process flow for a systematic review:
+To ensure that your work is efficient and effective, you should follow a clear process:

 1. Develop a research question